Eric Stidman says goodbye to Melissa

 Latest Video

-Northview girls soccer
+Northview boys, South girls win sectional

 In Case You Missed It

-Note: UPDATE: One Arrested after Terre Haute Standoff Situation